 A large, growing body of evidence demonstrates the effectiveness of learner-centered education.
 In addition to being effective in terms of learning outcomes learner-centered education is also more satisfying for the learner.
 The focus of a learner-centered class is on a learner-student partnership with shared responsibility for learning.
 The learner-centered approach fits well with the characteristics of "Millennial" generation students, who are team-oriented, value continuous learning and seek frequent feedback may find the learner-centered approach particularly satisfying.
 For some time, learner-centered approaches have been recommended for information systems courses; these principles may be especially important for today’s students.
 This tutorial will introduce the concepts of learner-centered education, illustrate how learner-centered concepts can be applied to information systems courses, and help participants understand how they can employ learner-centered education in their courses.
 We will also present a methodology for developing learning activities.
 Participants will have the opportunity to apply the methodology.
 The tutorial will use the principles of leaner-centered education.
 Participants will receive a link to tutorial materials and additional resources.

 Belanger, France and Van Slyke, Craig, "Applying Learner-Centered Principles to Information Systems Education" (2010).
-2010 Proceedings.
+Proceedings of the 2010 AIS SIGED: IAIM International Conference on Information Systems Education and Research.
 15.